writethedocs/www/docs/2014/na/talks.rst

 This is the story of how I began migrating between the documentation and software engineering worlds, how the combination of the two can form a valid career, and some of the insights I gained about both roles in the process.

-Biographical Info:
-Susan is a software infrastructure engineer and former technical writer at Pixar Animation Studios.

 R. N. Homer Christensen - Flow: A Permaculture Approach to Documentation Projects
 ---------------------------------------------------------------------------------